Updated June 2023

 Sleep-deprived vacationers make unhappy vacationers, so air conditioning in the bedrooms is especially important.
 The preponderance of complaints this past summer was about the lack of or inadequate A/C in the bedrooms.
-Fans are great, but they just don’t do the job on the hottest and most humid summer days.
+Fans are fine, but they just don’t do the job on the hottest and most humid summer days.

 Air conditioning options